Third Avenue station (BMT Canarsie Line)

 The Third Avenue station is a station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of Third Avenue and East 14th Street in East Village, Manhattan, it is served by the L train at all times.

 History

+Contract 4 of the Dual Contracts, adopted on March 4, 1913 between New York City and the Brooklyn Rapid Transit Company, included a subway route under 14th Street, to run to Canarsie in Brooklyn; this became the BMT's Canarsie Line.